Embedded contact homology of prequantization bundles: The ECH index for prequantization bundles

 \subsubsection{Surfaces in $Y$}

-Let $\alpha$ and $\beta$ be homologous orbit sets, thus satisfying (\ref{eqn:diffmult-e}).
-Before computing $c_\tau$ and $Q_\tau$, we will define surfaces in $Y$ representing $[\alpha]=[\beta]$ to be used in both the computation of the relative first Chern class in \S\ref{subsec:relfirstchern} and the computation of relative self intersection number in \S\ref{subsec:relselfint}.
+Let $\alpha$ and $\beta$ be homologous Reeb currents, thus satisfying (\ref{eqn:diffmult-e}).
+Before computing $c_\tau$ and $Q_\tau$, we will define surfaces in $Y$ representing $[\alpha]=[\beta]$ to be used in both the computation of the relative first Chern class in \S\ref{subsec:relfirstchern} and the computation of relative intersection pairing in \S\ref{subsec:relselfint}.
 In this section we use the notation $\alpha=\{(\alpha_k,m_k)\}$ and $\beta=\{(\beta_l,n_l)\}$; in particular, the $m_k$ and $n_l$ are not necessarily equal to the multiplicities of hyperbolic orbits.

 Let $\fp(\alpha)$ and $\fp(\beta)$ denote the sets of points $\{\fp(\alpha_k)\}$ and $\{\fp(\beta_l)\}$, respectively, where the point $\fp(\alpha_k)$ appears with multiplicity $m_k$ and $\fp(\beta_l)$ appears with multiplicity $n_l$.
 Choose any subset of $\fp(\alpha)$ of total multiplicity $N$ and denote it $\fp(\alpha)_\beta$; such a subset exists because we are assuming $d\geq0$ in (\ref{eqn:diffmult-e}).
 Note that the multiplicity of $\fp(\alpha_k)$ in $\fp(\alpha)_\beta$ does not have to equal $m_k$, though it is at most $m_k$.
 Denote the set of points in $\Sigma_g$ underlying $\fp(\alpha)_\beta$ by $\{\fp(\alpha)_\beta\}$.